amal-araweelo/DiffTune-P-STSMC-ver2/README.md

 # Auto-tuning of a P-STSMC controller applied to a machine tool drive train (via DiffTune+)

-To read more on the DiffTune+-tool set visit the following repository: [](https://github.com/Sheng-Cheng/DiffTuneOpenSource/tree/main)
+To read more on the DiffTune+ tool set visit the following repository: [](https://github.com/Sheng-Cheng/DiffTuneOpenSource/tree/main)

 ## Pre-requisites
 * Install [casADI](https://web.casadi.org/get/) and add casADi's directory to your MATLAB's path.